Enhancing Financial Wellbeing

 • Basic Bank Accounts;

-• Working with the Irish Alzheimer’s Society and the HSE to build a training and education programme which will see all branches become ‘Dementia Friendly’ by the end of 2024
+• Working with the Irish Alzheimer’s Society and the HSE to build a training and education programme so all branches become ‘Dementia Friendly’.

 • Improving financial literacy and capability in Ireland